-Removal of asbestos containing materials (ACM) are removed and handled according to applicable asbestos NESHAP regulations (40 CFR 61 subpart M).
+Asbestos containing materials (ACM) are removed and handled according to applicable asbestos NESHAP regulations (40 CFR 61 subpart M).

 The Laboratory was in compliance with all CAA requirements, including the NESHAP regulations for radionuclide emissions from DOE facilities.
-The Laboratory used small quantities of chemicals and radioactive materials for laboratory bench-top research and development activities in 2013.
-The Laboratory did not have any air emissions in 2013 that could have exposed the public to radioactivity (See correspondences in APPENDIX A).
+The Laboratory used small quantities of chemicals and radioactive materials for laboratory bench-top research and development activities in 2014.
+The Laboratory did not have any air emissions in 2014 that could have exposed the public to radioactivity (See correspondences in APPENDIX A).